Undergraduate Course Descriptions

 This course examines various images and performances of gender in media focusing on the late 20th century to the present.
 Using theories from cultural and media studies, film and gender studies, and communication studies, we will explore different processes and practices of gender, specifically in terms of media representations of femininity, masculinity, and other genders.
 The purpose of the course is to gain insight into the ways in which gender, and its intersections with race, ethnicity, and class, is enacted, represented, and has an impact on cultural formations and communication.
 We will explore the socio-cultural mechanisms that shape our individual and collective notions of identity and essentially teach us what it means to be gendered masculine or feminine or align with other identifications.
 The media plays a major role in "constructing" gender, and popular views of what “appropriate” gendering is, in turn, shape how we communicate with each other.
 In examining cultural myths about gender as well as ongoing debates on gender construction, we will consider how gender is tied in with notions of power, identity, voice, and other defining identity categories (race, socio-economic status, sexuality, etc.) Throughout the course, we will examine a variety of media forms, from film to television to streaming platforms, as well as social media such as Twitter, Instagram, and TikTok.

 How do new ideas spread online?
 Why do some take off and others fail?
 What determines when people will cooperate and when they will be selfish?
 Where do our social norms come from, and what happens when they are disrupted – as they were during the first year of the pandemic?
-How did ‘wearing a face mask’ and ‘getting vaccinated’ become political issues and what role did social media play in this?
 Why is communicating about climate change so challenging?
-The last several decades in social science have seen remarkable breakthroughs in our answers to these and other profound questions about societal communication and evolution.
-One of the most powerful and influential tools behind these breakthroughs is computational modeling.
-Models are used to simulate the spread of COVID, and to test strategies for halting the pandemic.
-They are used to test strategies for international relations, and to predict the emergence of new terrorist cells.
-Models are also used to predict voting outcomes and create better forms of political representation.
+How can we make our corporate and university research teams more intelligent?
+The last decade in social science has seen remarkable breakthroughs in our answers to these and other profound questions about societal communication and evolution.
+One of the most powerful and influential tools behind these breakthroughs is Web-based social experiments.
+This course unveils the exciting new world of building Web-based experiments to study human collective behavior.
+Students will learn the big ideas behind Web-based experimental design, which will prepare them to understand the latest scientific breakthroughs in the study of social and cultural evolution, and even to design their own Web-based studies.
 This class does not involve coding and no programming experience is necessary.
-Instead, students will be introduced to a range of computation models and learn how they work to guide our governments and businesses.
-You will learn about the big ideas and simple formulas that are used to predict the future of our economy, our society, and our ecology.
+Instead, students will be introduced to a range of new experimental approaches, and will learn how they produce results that guide the policies that are currently used by governments, universities and corporations.
+This course will show you the science behind the big ideas and simple rules that are used to predict the future of our economy, our society and our culture.

 Good Talk: The Purpose, Practice, and Representation of Dialogue Across Difference (SNF Paideia Program Course)